Skin Cancer Diagnosis and Treatment

-Skin cancer is on the rise despite media messages regarding sun protection and increased awareness amongst the public.
-The most serious types of skin cancer can be life threatening.
+Cancerous skin changes are on the rise despite media messages regarding sun protection and increased awareness amongst the public.
+The most serious types can be life threatening but many are milder and less likely to cause serious harm.
 For this reason, it is important to protect your skin from the sun and remain vigilant for new or changing growths.

 Fortunately, most types of skin cancer to do not threaten general health or decrease life expectancy, although these milder types nevertheless require treatment.